pribadihcr/DLL-RAPI/README.md

 - YOLO object detection in TensorFlow (DarkFlow)
 - DeepSort multiple person tracking in TensorFlow
 - Softmax and Triplet person re-identification in TensorFlow

+### Example application using DLL:
+- Tracking by Re-Identification
+- Face detection in RTSP stream

 ### Rest API
 - Person detection and Bibnumber detection in Marathon